 Based on the data in Table 3, the average temperature in Perigi Village was recorded at 30°C, categorized as S2.
 This S2 classification indicates that while the temperature may not be ideal for the growth of some crops requiring lower temperatures for optimal production, it can still support various types of crops with certain adaptations.
 Additionally, water availability in the village is indicated by a rainfall frequency of 116 days per year, classified as S1.
-The S1 classification signifies that the water availability in Perigi Village is excellent, with sufficient rainfall to meet the water needs of crops throughout the year.
+The S1 classification signifies that the water availability in Perigi Village is excellent, with sufficient rainfall to meet crops' water needs throughout the year.
 The combination of relatively high average temperatures and abundant water availability allows for more strategic agricultural planning, particularly in selecting suitable crop types and implementing efficient irrigation methods to enhance agricultural yields.
-With proper management, the agricultural potential in Perigi Village can be optimized to support the well-being of the local community.
-Water table dynamic also recorded.
-Reported by [61], food agriculture was adaptive growth in peat land under maintenance water table 40-50 cm.
+With proper management, the agricultural potential in Perigi Village can be optimized to support the local community's wellbeing.
+Water table dynamics were also recorded.
+As reported by [61], food agriculture was adaptive growth in peatlands under the maintenance of a 40-50 cm water table.
 This condition can also create a moist root zone and avoid the danger of land fires.
 Peat characteristics and water surface details can be seen in Table 4.